simonw/db-to-sqlite/README.md

 The `--output` option specifies the table that should contain the results of the query.

-## Using db-to-sqlite with Postgres schemas
+## Using db-to-sqlite with PostgreSQL schemas

 If the tables you want to copy from your PostgreSQL database aren't in the default schema, you can specify an alternate one with the `--postgres-schema` option:

     db-to-sqlite "postgresql://localhost/myblog" blog.db \